-This is the general privacy notice of Forestry and Land Scotland (FLS, “we”, “us”, “our”) established by the Forestry and Land Management (Scotland) Act 2018 and having our principal place of business at 1 Highlander Way, Inverness Business Park, Inverness, IV2 7GB.
+This is the general privacy notice of Forestry and Land Scotland (FLS, “we”, “us”, “our”) established by the Forestry and Land Management (Scotland) Act 2018 and having our principal place of business at Great Glen House, Leachkin Road, Inverness, IV3 8NW.

 This privacy notice explains your rights under the Data protection Act 2018 (DPA) and General Data Protection Regulation (GDPR).
 It describes how we gather, use and share your personal information that we may hold and includes any personal information we already hold.
 We are committed to protecting and respecting your privacy.